-Criteria JORC Code explanation AMS Comments Database integrity Measures taken to ensure that data has not been corrupted by, for example, transcription or keying errors, between its initial collection and its use for Mineral Resource estimation purposes.
+Criteria JORC Code explanation AMS Comments Database integrity • Measures taken to ensure that data has not been corrupted by, for example, transcription or keying errors, between its initial collection and its use for Mineral Resource estimation purposes.
 Analytical data is pared by query with sampling data via sample number.
 AMS has cross referenced the analytical database with laboratory certificates.
 Micromine 3D geological modelling and estimation software used for import, validation and QAQC verification assessment.
 Basic core and sample storage, handling, data capture and transfer methodologies discussed and are considered satisfactory.
 The database is suitable for use for use in Mineral Resource Estimates.
 Data validation procedures used.
-Micromine 2020 software was used to validate the channel sampling and drill hole databases.
+Micromine 2021 software was used to validate the channel sampling and drill hole databases.
 Data checks include overlapping and missing intervals, trace errors, missing survey and coordinate data, lithology, consistency of sample lengths interval files.
 Checks for out of range values were also made.
 No significant errors were found within the database.
 Some minor typographical errors were identified and fixed.
 Site visits Comment on any site visits undertaken by the Competent Person and the outcome of those visits.
 The Competent Person for the resource estimation is Mr. James Hogg.
-Mr Hogg's, last site visit was completed between the 4th and 5th of December 2019.
-The last site visit by AMS was completed between the 12th and 15th of August 2019 by Mr Lewis Harvey (Senior Consultant - Addison Mining Services).
+Mr Hogg's, last site visit was completed on 29 August 2021.
 Site visits have not identified any issues relating to the reporting of mineral resources.
 If no site visits have been undertaken indicate why this is the case.
 Site visits have been undertaken.
-Confidence in (or conversely, the uncertainty of) the geological interpretation of the mineral deposit.
+Geological interpretation Confidence in (or conversely, the uncertainty of) the geological interpretation of the mineral deposit.
 Based upon the level of available information, geological and deposit complexity, interpretation of the main lithological boundaries and controls to mineralisation are considered satisfactory and appropriate for the assigned resource class.
 Fault modelling is simplified, and further refinement will improve the models accuracy moving forward.
-Geological interpretation Nature of the data used and of any assumptions made.
+Nature of the data used and of any assumptions made.
 Drillhole lithological and analytical information, prospect scale surface geological mapping, underground mapping and sampling, location of underground workings were used in geological interpretation.
-Mineralisation is modelled as a continuous unit within the major fault units, however it is anticipated some smaller scale faulting and offset post mineralisation will be present which is not accounted for in modelling.
-The effect, if any, of alternative interpretations on Mineral Resource estimation.
+Mineralisation is modelled as a continuous unit within the major fault units, however it is anticipated some smaller scale faulting and offset post mineralisation will be present which is not accounted for in modelling. • The effect, if any, of alternative interpretations on Mineral Resource estimation.
 Alternative interpretations infer potential thrust repeats and potential for additional parallel mineralised zones.
 However, at the level of information this interpretation remains unsupported by drill data and conceptual in nature.
+The use of geology in guiding and controlling Mineral Resource estimation.
+Drillhole lithological and analytical information and underground channel mapping and sampling were used in geological interpretation.
+The geological model was used to guide the interpretation and continuity of Zn-Pb mineralised domains.
+Post mineralisation transfer faults are interpreted to affect continuity by minor offset.
+The factors affecting continuity both of grade and geology.
+Grade continuity is currently interpreted to be slightly greater down dip forming "shoots".
+Faulting effects geological continuity on a local scale (50-100m) perpendicular to the strike on mineralisation.
+Dimensions • The extent and variability of the Mineral Resource expressed as length (along strike or otherwise), plan width, and depth below surface to the upper and lower limits of the Mineral Resource.
+Mineralisation is encountered at surface and based on current testing, extends to approximately 1,100m below the surface.
+Mineralisation is currently tested across a 3,600m strike length, the orientation of mineralisation zone is approximately 110 degrees, averaging approximately 3.5m in thickness and ranging from ~2m to ~5.5m.
+Mineralisation is encountered at surface as a process of the incisions.